 Current MIN is the value that is used during braking/regen (storage of energy into the battery).
 The motor operates as a generator and the VESC pushes a maximum of X Amps towards the battery during barking.

-Curent MAX is the value your battery will get discharge with at full power.
-If your battery can't deliver more than X Amps safely, you can define a max value for current draw here.
+Current MAX is the value your battery will get discharged with at full power.
+If your battery or BMS can't deliver more than X Amps safely, you can define a max value for current draw here.

 Example for a single drive: We have a 12S 10000mAh LiPo battery that can deliver 100A constant current (10C rated battery), so a max of 100A is a safe setting.
 It is advisable to stay well below max ratings for certain batteries.
 Some vendors tend to overrate their batteries for marketing purpose!
 We choose 60A for our setup.
 In many cases Motor Max is below Battery Max and will limit the Amp flow to the Motor MAX value regardless.

 If you want accurate real time data the VESC needs to know the gearing and wheel diameter.
 Once set, you will get very accurate feedback on the VESC-Tool App.

 Speed, estimated range, Wh usage per Km and many more.
 It's worth fill in accurate parameters.
 Measure up your wheel accurately!